RazvanAnisia/book-app/README.md

 ## Unit tests

 - The project has some basic unit test that can be run locally with `npm run test` or `npm run test:watch`

+## Functionality

+- The app uses a static data source src/data/books-data.json to populate the list of books
+- New books can be added to the list
+- If a book image url is not present a placeholder will be displayed